 NEWMAC Men's Coach of the Year 2012-13, 2013-14, 2014-15 | NEWMAC Women's Coach of the Year 2013-14, 2014-15

-The 2017-2018 season marks the 14th year for Paul Bennett as the head men and women's swimming and diving coach at WPI.
+Paul Bennett enters his 17th season as the head men and women's swimming and diving coach at WPI in 2020-21.
 During his tenure, Bennett has elevated the programs to new heights.
 Both the men and the women have enjoyed success at the conference, regional and national levels.

 Bennett has made the trip to the national meet each of the past five years.
 All-America diver Veronika Nikolaki made her way to the NCAA Championships in 2013 and 2014, and again in 2016.
 On the men's side, the 800-yard freestyle relay has earned a spot on the national stage in 2015 and 2016 while the 400-yard freestyle and 400-yard medley relays punched their tickets in 2017.
-The past two seasons also saw Jack Bauer qualify as an individual while Andrew Bauer also garnered a solo invite in 2016.
-In all, the Crimson and Gray men have handed in two All-America and four honorable mention relay performances, and an individual efforts, as well as five honorable mentions.
+In addition to Jack, Andrew Bauer also garnered a solo invite in 2016.
+In all, the Crimson and Gray men have handed in two All-America and four honorable mention relay performances, and an individual All-America, as well as five honorable mentions.
 The men also placed a program-best 16th at the 2017 event.

 Prior to WPI, Bennett was the head coach and assistant aquatics director of the North Andover YMCA Swim Club in North Andover, Massachusetts.
 While there, he was responsible for all operations for the joint YMCA/USA Competitive Swim Team.
 His squad was 2004 East Field Regional Champions, while developing 26 YMCA National Championship qualifiers, 6 YMCA All-Americans, and 2 USA Swimming Academic All-Americans.
 In addition, his women's team won the 2004 Eastern Mass.
 District Championships.
 His combined team was runner-up in the same championships in both 2003 and 2004.